Food Allergies in Dogs

+- Elimination Diet: To determine if a dog has food allergies, you should place your dog on an elimination test diet.
+To do an elimination diet test, you should carefully check all the ingredients of the dog food you are currently feeding that could be causing the symptoms.
 Many commercial dog foods contain ingredients to make your dog feel full, such as corn, wheat, or soy.
 Corn is one of the most common allergens in dogs.

-- Assess the current foods ingredient list and pin point the items that may be causing the allergy symptoms and seek to eliminate this in the new food.
+- Assess the current foods ingredient list and pinpoint the items that may be causing the allergy symptoms and seek to eliminate this in the new food.
 Once you have chosen the food for your dogs elimination diet, be sure you’re not feeding treats that may be offsetting the benefits of the new food.

 - Give your new diet at least 3 months, but often you will begin to see signs of relief within days.
 Once you see improvement, you can be relatively confident that the elimination of that particular protein (as well as corn, wheat, dairy and soy) will benefit your pet’s comfort and well-being.
 There are many options for foods that avoid common allergens as well as the proteins that may increase or multiply symptoms.
 Once your dogs symptoms improve, trying other allergy formulas within the brand of Ultra Premium Food is a good

 way to vary the diet while continuing to avoid the assumed cause of the irritation.